 In this sixth reflection on the life of Hafsa bint Sirin and in blogs to follow, I will be emphasizing that her much praised great piety was not incompatible with social engagement, or even sometimes a good dose of family drama.

-Hafsa bint Sirin was the oldest child of former slaves.
+Hafsa bint Sirin was the oldest child of freed slaves.
 Her parents had been taken as captives and most likely distributed as war spoils to the Prophet’s companions, Abu Bakr al-Siddiq and Anas b.
 Malik.
 Because her parents had been enslaved by such significant companions, and after their release became clients and treated like foster family, certain social advantages were open to her that might not have been for a free woman of no connection.

 It is often said that with the coming of Islam Arab tribal social hierarchies were upended.
-While this is true to some degree, in practice, the social leveling that came with Islam was more of a redistribution of status than the elimination of it.
+While this is true to some degree, in practice, the social levelling that came with Islam was more of a redistribution of status than the elimination of it.
 Social status came in many modes and often hand in hand with great piety and great poverty.
 Those who sacrificed everything to join Muhammad early on and fought alongside him had the greatest rank.
 Those physically nearest to him or his companions had the greatest opportunity to learn about him and transmit his teachings.
 So even a slave of a household of one of the Prophet’s Companions would have been able to establish higher social connections based on mere proximity to these elites than a wealthy free man who lived in outside Medina.

 The depiction of Sirin’s wedding to Safiyya bears the mark of a lavish and somewhat awkward event.
 He is said to have held a celebration (walima) for seven days, most likely paid for by Anas b.
 Malik, which would have been ostentatious by prophetic standards.
 Anas was a highly regarded companion, a transmitter of many hadith, but seems to have a sense of wealth that was out of keeping with some other companions of the Prophet.
 It is reported that Anas demanded 40,000 dirhams or more from Sirin for his freedom.
 Sirin could hardly afford this.
 He was forced to go to ʿUmar ibn al-Khattab, Muhammad’s close friend and the third caliph, for help facilitating his release.
 At the wedding party, the esteemed companion Ubayy b.
 Kaʿb stopped by, bringing other companions with him and praying for the couple.
 Ubayy b.
 Kaʿb was an early companion of the Prophet, one of his scribes and the possessor of a personal copy of the Qur’an.
 But notably Ubayy refused to eat at the celebration, saying he was fasting, which would have been considered a slight directed at Anas.